Mainakcris7/market-basket-optimization/README.md

 ## 🚀 About Me
 I'm still a student, pursuing my B.Tech degree(3rd year, at 2023).
-I dreamt to be a Data Scientist or Data Analyst one day.
+I dream to be a `Data Scientist` or `Data Analyst` one day.